 On departure from the theater, the bass player from the group joined Rick for over a year in a comedy duo, traveling the western United States as Jonathan and Richard.

-In 1983, Rick started one of the early independent record labels in Los Angeles called Little Buddy Records and along with it, he launched an ASCAP music publishing company called Zounds Music.
+Rick started one of the early independent record labels in Los Angeles called Little Buddy Records and along with it, he launched an ASCAP music publishing company called Zounds Music.
 After Rick had produced just a few albums for some west coast bands, he knew he had finally found his niche, in producing and as a recording engineer.

 He loved all kinds of music but country music found a special place in his heart and he knew that Nashville, Tennessee would eventually be on his itinerary.
-In 1992 Rick moved to Nashville.
+Eventually, Rick moved to Nashville.
 After taking a year to get to know the town, Rick and another local recording engineer put together a small studio in downtown Nashville just off Music Row.
 It quickly became a busy demo studio which allowed Rick to meet a lot of the talented studio musicians and songwriters in town.

 Since relocating to Nashville, Rick has designed and built several recording and video studios for himself and others around the country.
 He has written and recorded over two hundred original songs and produced more than forty CD projects for clients in the Zounds Music Studios.

-In 2006, Rick incorporated his companies under the name ZoundSound Entertainment, Inc., With the growth of the internet and media technology he has expanded the company and it's interests in several different directions in the entertainment industry.
+Rick incorporated his companies under the name ZoundSound Entertainment, Inc., With the growth of the internet and media technology he has expanded the company and it's interests in several different directions in the entertainment industry.

 Rick still finds time to write, record and perform his own music while he continues to produce projects for others independently and on the company labels.
 On completion of his next CD Rick will take to the road once again to promote his new tunes and greet old friends.